jisazaTappsi/shatter/README.md

 Expression behaving like boolean inputs
 ---------------------

-Say you want a piece of code that evaluates to boolean be an input in conditions for example:
+Say you want to add a piece of code that evaluates to boolean, then:

 Add `with_internal_code(a)` to `start.py`: